mehmaniayaz/Object-Counter/README.md

 Figure 5 shows the activation filters for the first layer.
 We notice that the kernel appears to detect the light gradient across all directions uniformly, which is consistent with our random data acquisition.
 In Figure 6 we see that layers tend to capture image properties from foreground to background as they go deeper.
-Where first layers attempts to capture the finer image properties related to the oranges and the last layer focuses on coarser and relatively background-related properties.
+Where the first layer attempts to capture the finer image properties related to the oranges and the last layer focuses on coarser and relatively background-related properties.
 That said, interpreting activation filters and feature maps are generally difficult and the plotting is done to obtain qualitative insights on the model's training.